AdobeDocs/campaign-classic.nl-NL/help/delivery/using/configuring-the-mobile-application-android.md

    ![](assets/nmac_android.png)

-1. Zorg ervoor dat **[!UICONTROL Integration key]** wordt gedefinieerd in Adobe Campaign en in de toepassingscode via de SDK.
-Raadpleeg [deze sectie](integrating-campaign-sdk-into-the-mobile-application.md) voor meer informatie.
+1. Zorg ervoor dat **[!UICONTROL Integration key]** wordt gedefinieerd in Adobe Campaign en in de toepassingscode via de SDK. <!--For more on this, refer to [this section](integrating-campaign-sdk-into-the-mobile-application.md).-->

    >[!NOTE]
    >